 As well as the scripted content, we are co-producing two docuseries TV shows, focused on travel, and also looking to bring a unique Australian’s story to TV screens in a similar way to Steve Irwin or Nick Cummins.

 For more on Rookies Ambush, head to their website.
-Watch out for The Naked Wanderer in cinemas later this year.
+The Naked Wanderer is released in cinemas on September 6.